thewrightdata/ai-product-analytics-engine/README.md

-# Mini Product Analytics Engine
+# AI Product Analytics Engine

 A lightweight product analytics engine inspired by tools like PostHog.